How Does 4WD Outperform All Wheel Drive

 Do AWD, 4WD, and RWD have any significant mechanical distinctions, or are they flashy buzzwords used to sell cars?
 To answer this question, let’s examine gasoline or diesel engine vehicles with two axles and two wheels each- like an average truck or SUV.

-The engine’s rotary motion is transferred to the drive wheels via a “powertrain” system in these vehicles.
-This system consists of a gearbox, transfer case, and axle gearbox.
+In these vehicles, the engine’s rotary motion is transferred to the drive wheels via a “powertrain” system consisting of a gearbox, transfer case, and axle gearbox.

-The front-wheel drive (FWD) system is driven solely by the front axle.
-The rear-wheel drive (RWD) system is driven only by the rear axle.
+The front-wheel drive (FWD) system is driven solely by the front axle, and the rear-wheel drive (RWD) system is driven solely by the rear axle.
 However, things need to be clarified in the AWD or 4WD systems.

 While there is no universal definition for AWD or 4WD, both systems can drive the front and rear axles- with one axle as the primary driven axle and the other as the secondary.

-The secondary axle can be engaged all the time.
-Or only as needed, manually or via an automated system that factors in various driving considerations, including safety, stability, acceleration, and fuel economy.
+The secondary axle can be engaged all the time or only as needed, manually or via an automated system that considers various driving considerations, including safety, stability, acceleration, and fuel economy.

 AWD systems are typically derived from FWD powertrains and always engage both axles, modulating torque as necessary for optimal performance.
 AWD is often associated with cars and vans.